Amarsingh125/oci-hpc-runbook-openfoam/Documentation/ManualDeployment.md

 * 1 Symbol
 * Not a dictionary word.

 Set it with the following commands.
+If the terraform or ORM scripts were used, the default password is `HPC_oci1`.

 ```
 sudo passwd opc